derakhshanfar/pragma-server/README.md

 CORS makes network requests double.
 If I had more time, I would setup nginx as a proxy server

 ## If I had more time I would:
-- Setup Monitoring system with Prometheus and Grafana to and set alert
+- Setup Monitoring system with Prometheus and Grafana and set alert
 - Add a factory pattern for creating controller like `userCaseFactory.js`
 - Add socket.io instead of pooling and add a cron job to push new data
 - Integrate with push notification in case the socket is closed